OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Off-chain components

 - **Chain bindings:** Software that can interact with an Ethereum node in order to make calls and transactions to the on-chain contracts needed for participating in the protocol.
-We utilize go-ethereum’s abigen utilities to create Go bindings to interact with the contracts above, with a few more developer-friendly wrappers
+We utilize go-ethereum’s abigen utilities to create Go bindings to interact with the contracts above, with a few more developer-friendly wrappers.

 - **State manager backend:** Software that can retrieve L2 chain states and produce commitments to `WAVM` histories for Arbitrum based on an execution server.
 The validator client, described below, will have access to a state manager backend in order to make moves on challenge vertices.